Yesh2344/Project_AutoFilling/README.md

 * **More Fields**: Expand to support city, zip code, etc.
 * **Field Validation**: Ensure data matches expected formats (e.g., email regex).

+## Contributing

+Feel free to fork this project, submit pull requests, or report issues!
+Suggestions for improving the matching logic or UI are welcome.

+## Troubleshooting

+* **Form Not Filling**: Check the field's name or id in the page's HTML (right-click > Inspect).
+Update `content.js` if needed.
+* **Data Not Saving**: Ensure Chrome's sync is enabled and you have storage permissions.
+* **Errors**: Open Chrome's console (Ctrl+Shift+J) on a webpage or popup to debug.

+## License

+This project is open-source.
+Use it, modify it, share it—enjoy!

+## Credits

+Built with ❤️ by [Your Name] with help from Grok (xAI).